alexandreos/Assignment2/README.md

 ### Some Assumptions

+- I was not concerned about styling the UI.
+As far as I understood, the main goal was to handle different types of data and persist this data into a SQLite database.

 - There are 2 persisted models in this app: Product and Color.

 - A product can have many colors.